 This course provides a study of the history of the modern world and Australia from 1918 to the present, with emphasis upon human rights, and the atrocities of war.

 Key areas of learning include:

-- An overview of the causes and course of World War II. - 2.
-Atrocities of War: The Holocaust, Atomic Bombing & Allied Bombing Campaign. - 3.
-The US civil rights movement and its influence on Australia.
+- An overview of the causes and course of World War II, including Australia's involvement - 2.
+Atrocities of War: The Holocaust, Japanese war crimes & Atomic Bombing. - 3.
+Vietnam War and Australia's involvement - 4.
+4.The US civil rights movement and its influence on Australia.